-Below you will find a curated list of the 15 recommended things to do in Riohacha and in other parts of La Guajira.
+Let the adventure begin!
+Discover unforgettable things to do – 9 in and around Riohacha and 6 in other parts of La Guajira.

 Wander through the streets around the Cathedral (Basilica Menor de Nuestra Señora de los Remedios), enjoy the unique small town architecture of this friendly regional capital and relax at beautiful Plaza Padilla.